denten-books/plain-text/main.md

 enforcement [@bbc4_counterfeiting_2013].

-### Unix formatting

-IBM Format

-By 1932 the ITU documents list two new standards, International Telegraphic Alphabet No. 1 (ITA-1) and International Telegraphic Alphabet No. 2 (ITA-2).
-The ITA formats, like the Baudot, represented latin characthers in a system of fixed-lenght "bit" codes, For example, in ITA-1 the letter "A" and the number "1" are both represented by `-++++`; "X" and "," by `+-++-`, and the "error" code by `+++--` [@ITA1932, 34].
-Because the devices are not synchronized, the pause between each transmitted character can vary in length.
-For this reason ITA-2 includes two extra bits for indicating "start" and stop" elements.
-The letter "A" and a hyphen in ITA-2 would be encoded as `0110001`, where ones and zeros represent the absence and the presence of current[@ITU1932, 36].

-By the 1960, multiple competing character encodings existed in the United States and globally.

-ASCII.
-Plain text in Unix.
-Human readability.
-TROFF.

-Further separation.
-On benefits of computer-aided document preparation.
-"The style or format of the document can be decoupled from its content; the only format control information that need be embedded is that describing textual categories and boundaries, such as titles, section headings, paragraphs, and the like [@kernighan1078, 2116]

-Plain and fancy Text Unix system.
-What you see is not what you get.
-What is plain text.
-Unix ideas of plain text.
-ASCII.
-From form and content to content, semantic markup, and typesetting.
-Semantic markup as part of the extra-linguistic meaning making.

-http://www.unicode.org/reports/tr29/ The concept of Grapheme Clusters.

-Semantic markup is interesting because it contains both material and ideal.
-The way textuality is encoded mediates between idea and matter.
-Mediation.
-Visible form and hidden form.

-The theory of preaching.
-Lectures on homiletics (1892).
-Plain text vs. obscure text.o

-John Charles Ryle
-Expository Thoughts on the Gospels: For Family and Private Use.
-With the ...

-"One plain text is worth a thousand arguments."

-Words: Their Use and Abuse
-Say plain things in a plain way.

-Time and truth reconciling the moral and religious world to Shakespeare: the By B. S. Naylor
-"Thus it is, that the plain text, the obvious meaning, of Shakespeare, is dostorted by Commentators and beclouded by Illustrators" (p64)

-"One plain text is worth a thousand"

-Signal Book, United States Army: 1916
-### Conclusion

 We have now traveled from the pixel down to magnetic storage media and back from the storage media to the screen.
 The passage opens up space between